 A good team-building virtual event makes it feel as though your team is together (while not physically being together).
 We’ve recreated the experience of a traditional in-person city tour on some of our virtual events, such as the Cruise from your Couch Virtual Boat Tour.
 Using 360-degrees images from Google, we’re able to virtually traverse the famous skyscrapers along the Chicago River.
 The fact that the event is virtual actually adds even more possibilities – guests love being able to pop off the boat to see inside views from the top of the Sears Tower or the opulent interior of the Civic Opera House.

 Similarly, we love hosting groups that can use their time with us to have a good laugh.
 The commentary of our event hosts often elicits lots of chuckling.
-Guests frequently shake with laughter when a colleague pretends to be a member of a rock band in our Badass Women of History Virtual Event.
+Guests frequently shake with laughter when a colleague pretends to be a little German child in early 20th Century Chicago during our Holiday Stories virtual tour.
 That shared mirth is priceless.
 These activities include the added benefit of showcasing personalities, furthering efforts to get to know colleagues and form camaraderie.

 SWAG FOR TEAM-BUILDING VIRTUAL EVENTS